 All things considered, Todd McLellan deserves to stay in San Jose.
 He has proven himself to be more than competent in all aspects of his job, and deserves the fans’ continued support in leading our team.

-Topics: Todd Mclellan
+Tags: Todd Mclellan